MSquared88/Sprint-Challenge--Hash-BC/README.md

 ## Interview Questions

 Explain in detail the workings of a dynamic array:

+A dynamic array is an array of set size that when filled to the max will double in size.

 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+when acessing a item and you know the index you need it is O(1)

+when searching for an item in a array it is O(n)

+adding or removing to the front is O(n) since we have to shift the rest of the array over one or left one if removing

+removing from the end is O(1) since we can just take the length of the array and make the end = None

+adding to the end of an array is either O(1) if the size of the array is more then the contents otherwise we need to double the size and copy over the array which is O(n) n being the number of items.

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+O(n)

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+blockchain is a secure way to have a ledger of transactions without outside authorities It taked a way trust and inserts proof.

+Blocks are just nodes of information.

+The chain is all the nodes that are connected to each other by encryption.

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+A proof of work is a arbitrary problem that must be solved before the next block with the transactions can be created.

+It protects the chain by making it hard to counterfeit a block in the chain.
+The harder the POW is to solve the harder it is to break the chain.

+A attack is possible if one entity could out work more than 50% of all the other entities trying to solve the POW they could modify a block and compromise the chain.

 ## Project Set Up